plumber-cd/argocd-autoscaler/DESIGN.md

 You may need to customize these queries for your setup.
 For that purpose, Prometheus Poller uses Go Templates to receive queries from user as templates.
 Go Templates are bound with Sprig set of functions: https://masterminds.github.io/sprig/.
-See some examples in the [./config/samples/autoscaler_v1alpha1_prometheuspoll.yaml](./config/samples/autoscaler_v1alpha1_prometheuspoll.yaml).
+See some examples in the [./config/default-scaling-strategy/poll.yaml](./config/default-scaling-strategy/poll.yaml).

 Combined, these metrics should give a good idea of how busy each cluster is, therefore - how much load it generates.

 ## Normalizer

-We need to normalize Metric Values from the Poller so they can be comparable to each other later.
+We need to normalize Metric Values from the Poller so they can be comparable to each other.
 Various normalization algorithms exists that can scale metrics to comparable numbers.
-For example, Robust Scaling algorithm will get a representation of each metric as a float number relative to median value of all metrics within that group from all shards which will be represented by 0, where positive numbers would mean "above median" and negative numbers will mean "below median".
+For example, Robust Scaling algorithm will get a representation of each metric as a float number relative to median value of all metrics within its group from all shards which will be represented by 0, where positive numbers would mean "above median" and negative numbers will mean "below median".
 Other algorithms can represent values in certain ranges, for example Min-Max algorithm would result in float values ranging from 0 to 1.